Filters used in box-based integrals #

 The last condition is automatically verified for partitions, and is used in the proof of the Sacks-Henstock inequality to compare two prepartitions covering the same part of the box.

-It is also automatically satisfied for any c > 1
+It is also automatically satisfied for any c > 1, see TODO section of the module docstring for

 details.